 e-Remote / e-Remote SmartTV.
-Other apps that have already been implemented are the Volkswagen Car-Net solutions in the e-Remote cluster.
-These are apps that were specially developed for use in electric and plug-in hybrid models.
-They were therefore already introduced in the e-up! and Golf GTE that are sold in Europe and in the e-Golf that is now being offered in the USA. e-Remote lets users adjust settings and make inquiries via smartphone.
-In Las Vegas, Volkswagen is also showing that in the future it will also be possible to control e-Remote by smartwatch - such as the Samsung Gear S. Also planned is an application that can be called up via a television ("SmartTV").
-Specifically, the app contains the following functions:
+Other apps that have already been implemented are the Volkswagen Car-Net solutions of the e-Remote app.
+They were specially developed for use in electric and plug-in hybrid models.
+Therefore the app is offered for the e-up!, e-Golf and Golf GTE. e-Remote lets users adjust settings and make inquiries via smartphone.
+In Shanghai, Volkswagen is also showing that in the future it will also be possible to control e-Remote via smartwatches - such as the Apple Watch, watches based on Android Wear or the Samsung Gear S. Specifically, the app contains the following functions:

-- > Programming of departure time

-- Climate control
+- Programming of departure time - Climate control

 - Battery charging

-- > Query vehicle data
+- Query vehicle data

-- > Query vehicle status
+- Query vehicle status